satellite-image-deep-learning/techniques/README.md

 * [find-unauthorized-constructions-using-aerial-photography](https://medium.com/towards-artificial-intelligence/find-unauthorized-constructions-using-aerial-photography-and-deep-learning-with-code-part-2-b56ca80c8c99) -> U-Net & Keras
 * [WildFireDetection](https://github.com/yueureka/WildFireDetection) -> Using U-Net Model to Detect Wildfire from Satellite Imagery, with streamlit UI
 * [Pixel level segmentation on Azure](https://github.com/Azure/pixel_level_land_classification)
+* [DigitalGlobe article](http://gbdxstories.digitalglobe.com/boats/) - they use a combination classical techniques (masks, erodes) to reduce the search space (identifying water via [NDWI](https://en.wikipedia.org/wiki/Normalized_difference_water_index) which requires SWIR) then apply a binary DL classifier on candidate regions of interest.
+They deploy the final algo [as a task](https://github.com/platformstories/boat-detector) on their GBDX platform.
+They propose that in the future an R-CNN may be suitable for the whole process.

 ## Change detection
 Monitor water levels, coast lines, size of urban areas, wildfire damage.
 Note, clouds change often too..!